IDEAS Grant Competition

 Foreign Policy Goal Focus: Civil Society, Journalism, and Education

-Project Summary: Central College’s IDEAS grant project will create four new interdisciplinary short-term, faculty-led programs with anticipated enrollment in Spring 2024.
-The institution seeks to achieve study abroad representation proportional to the demographic makeup of its student body, with a particular focus on first-generation students.
-The institution will achieve these goals by identifying a cohort of eight faculty members from diverse disciplines to engage in workshops on developing study abroad programs and supporting historically underrepresented students.
-With this foundation, the faculty cohort will form four teams, each of which will design a new interdisciplinary short-term faculty-led study abroad program and conduct an on-site exploration trip.
-The program will incorporate Central College’s Engaged Citizen core curriculum and a new social justice minor, making the course accessible and easy to integrate into the general curriculum.
-Through the program, participants will gain an international perspective and develop critical cross-cultural competencies.
+Project Summary: Central College’s IDEAS-funded project will create four new interdisciplinary short-term, faculty-led study abroad programs with anticipated enrollment in spring 2024.
+The college seeks to expand study abroad access, including for those who are underrepresented in study abroad, such as first-generation students.
+The college plans to achieve this goal by identifying a cohort of eight faculty members from different disciplines to engage in workshops on developing study abroad programs and supporting students from groups that are underrepresented in study abroad.
+With this foundation, the faculty cohort will form four teams, each of which will design a new interdisciplinary, short-term, faculty-led study abroad program.
+IDEAS grant funds will support the development of these programs, as well as multiple exploratory faculty trips.
+The new study abroad programs will incorporate Central College’s Engaged Citizen core curriculum, making the courses accessible to all majors.
+Through the programs, students will gain an international perspective and develop critical cross-cultural competencies.

 Central State University